rudecs/openvcloud/docs/Architecture/SystemArchitecture.md

 ![](system-architecture.png)

-In what follows all components are dicussed botton-up.
+In what follows all components are discussed bottom-up.

 ### System Abstraction Layer